Keith Stackpole: Biography

-Stackpole was a big, heavy batsman in the Colin Milburn mould and quite capable of hitting the ball all over the ground.
-He made his Test debut against England in the Fourth Test in Adelaide in 1965–66, where he took a great catch to dismiss Jim Parks, made 43 batting at number 8 and took the wickets of the England captain M.J.K.
-Smith and his vice-captain Colin Cowdrey with his leg spin, his 2/33 remaining his best Test figures.
-Australia won by an innings to square the series.
+Opening for Australia

+Under captain Bill Lawry, Stackpole was moved up to open the batting for Australia for the second test against the West Indies in 1968–69, and this transformed his career.
+He formed a potent opening partnership with Lawry, which featured contrasting batting styles: Stackpole’s cross batted attack on the short ball, versus Lawry’s dour and gritty application.
+The pair opened the innings for Australia 31 times in Tests, averaging 44.89 runs together.
+Stackpole's own average in tests when opening was 40.51 (64 innings, 2390 runs) versus 26.05 when batting in the middle order.

+Stackpole was a key part of Australia’s successful tour of India in 1969, topping the averages with 368 runs at 46.

 Against England in 1970–71 he was the main Australian runmaker with 627 runs (52.25).
 In the First Test Stackpole should have been run out for 18 as Geoff Boycott threw down the wicket at the bowler's end, but the batsman was given the benefit of the doubt by Lou Rowan.
 The Australian papers carried photographs the next day showing that he was clearly out and labelled the decision "one of the worst in cricket history".
 It probably cost England victory as Stackpole took advantage of his escape to pile up 207 – his highest Test score – in Australia's 433.
 Faced with an impossible 469 runs to win in the Sixth Test Stackpole made a powerful 136 with 16 boundaries to save the game, adding 202 for the second wicket with Ian Chappell (104) as Australia made 328–3 on the last day.
 In the Seventh and last Test Australia needed 223 to win and save the Ashes.
 Stackpole hit 2 sixes and 6 fours in his 67, but received little support from the rest of the team and they were all out for 160.
-On the Ashes tour of England in 1972 he was Ian Chappell's vice-captain and made 485 runs (52.88), topping the Australian batting averages for the second series in a row and being named a Wisden Cricketer of the Year in 1973.
+On the eve of that seventh and final test, it was Stackpole and Ian Redpath who informed their Victorian team mate Bill Lawry that Lawry had been sacked as captain and dropped from the side, after the selectors did not have the decency to tell Lawry directly.